vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 **For Developers:**

-- If it's a developer, he must be active in the Vue Storefront Discord server and active in the development of the current Vue Storefront ecosystem;
+-  must be active in the Vue Storefront Discord server;
 - The developer must be active in the Vue Storefront ecosystem, or Vue ecosystem, creating issues, PRs, or helping the development of the same;
 - The developer cannot be part of the Vue Storefront team, or doing any paid work for Vue Storefront;